huntercas315/EncodedCPP/README.md

 JSON functionality uses [nholmann/json](https://github.com/nlohmann/json)

 Linux should be supported, also macOS, probably Windows.
-Unfortunately only Linux on Ubuntu 21.10 has been tested.
+Unfortunately only Ubuntu 21.10 has been tested.

 ## Instructions to Run
 Compile the program somehow?